Alex Salmond, the nearly man who almost broke up Britain

 Then came the allegations of sex offences from 2018.
 The charges against him were serious, but he was acquitted on all counts, the most serious, an attempted rape, being judged ‘not proven’.
 This old peculiarity of Scots Law has been taken as meaning ‘we think you may be guilty, but it hasn’t been proved’ or, simply, ‘go away and don’t do it again’.
 It was a sad and painful end to his career.
 The creation of a new independence party, Alba, in 2021, was feeble and futile and it remains an irrelevant force in Scottish politics.

 These last years shouldn’t be allowed to define a remarkable career.
 I have already said that he made what had been deemed improbable all but possible.
 No other member of the SNP could have done that.
-Whatever his many faults he was a giant figure in Scottish and indeed British politics.
+Whatever his many faults he was a remarkable figure in Scottish and indeed British politics.